Skip to Main Content

 Almost the entire section of the 3.5-mile circuit passes through a bottomland forest where turkey and white-tailed deer forage.
 During the summer, tiger swallowtail, spicebush swallowtail and silver-spotted skippers can be viewed.
 Zebra swallowtails can be seen around the patches of pawpaw.
 Dragonfly species such as eastern pondhawks, common whitetails, golden-winged skimmers and eastern amberwings can been seen throughout the summer and early fall.

-Birds Recently Seen at Henricus Park/Dutch Gap Conservation Area (as reported to eBird)
+Birds Recently Seen at Henricus Park/Dutch Gap Conservation Area:

 • Canada Goose